 New York University enrolls over 17,000 international students who are not U.S. citizens or permanent residents.
 Most of these international students entered the United States with student visas, allowing them to pursue full-time study, often complemented by employment in their field of study.

-At New York University, international students are enrolled in every school of the University, pursuing full-time studies from the undergraduate to the Ph.D. level.
+At New York University, international students come from over 140 different countries and are enrolled in every school of the University, pursuing full-time studies from the undergraduate to the Ph.D. level.
 Most international students at NYU are graduate students who already have a degree and/or significant work experience before enrolling at the University.

 International students enter the United States using one of two student visas.
 Most students are classified as F-1 students at NYU.
 A small number are J-1 students.
 The primary distinction between the two classifications is that F-1 students usually have private sources of funding, whereas J-1 students often have governmental or international agency funding.
-Many J-1 students are participants in an exchange program between their university abroad and NYU.
-Although the primary purpose of F-1 and J-1 student status is study in the United States, both classifications allow for off-campus employment.
+Many International students qualify for Optional Practical Training (OPT) or Curricular Practical Training (CPT), which allows them to work in the US during and after graduation without the need for corporate sponsorship.

 A J-1 student has a maximum of 18 months of academic training to use during and/or after the degree, depending on the length of the degree program.
 The sponsor of the student's J-1 program (often NYU) reviews and authorizes the academic training.
 A written job offer is required, but there is no additional waiting time for processing by any government agency.

 Do I Withhold Tax From the International Student Employee?

 Yes, international students do have taxes withheld from income earned in the United States, with some notable exceptions.
 F-1 or J-1 students who have been in the U.S. less than five calendar years, are nonresidents for tax purposes.
 Most NYU international students will be classified as such.
 A nonresident student is exempt From FICA/FUTA (social security/unemployment) withholding.